 What about financial aid and tuition costs?

 Along with asking how do online classes work, students also need to consider cost questions to ask about online college.
-The cost of college is an important consideration and can include a variety of items, including unexpected or hidden costs.
+The cost of online degree programs is an important consideration and can include a variety of items, including unexpected or hidden costs.
 By understanding college costs, students can compare schools and explore options of applying for the best college with lower costs, which include more than tuition and room and board.
 To understand the process better, students need to get an idea of the overall cost of attendance.
 This includes:

 Then there is the cost of room and board, which means lodging and food expenses which also vary by school.